 Vitamin B12 dose (i.e., cyanocobalamin) ranges from 20 mcg to 1,840 mcg daily while for methylcobalamin, it is 4 mg and 1,500 mg daily.

 Intramuscular injections may be necessary in some cases.

 Benfotiamine ( a bioavailable form of thiamine) at high doses of 150-320 mg per day is effective in diabetic neuropathy.

 It is best to consult a health practitioner about the dosage of vitamin B complex before initiating therapy.

 B complex vitamins are safe if taken in recommended dosages.
-However, vitamin B6 at high doses can cause toxicity and even neuropathy.
+However, vitamin B6 at high doses or in excess can cause toxicity and even neuropathy.

 Vitamin B12 may interact with medications like chloramphenicol, proton pump inhibitors, histamine antagonists, metformin, etc.

 Thiamine may interact with digoxin, diuretics, and phenytoin.
 Please consult a health practitioner before taking vitamin B supplements.

 Vitamin B complex can help reduce neuropathic pain significantly.
 In some cases, it can even reverse neuropathy.